+Israel on Sunday morning closed the Erez Crossing into Gaza in response to Friday’s violent border riots.Since July Israel has linked the routine operation of its two crossings into Gaza with the cessation of Palestinian violence in the Strip.
 Israel’s maintains a military blockade on Gaza that prevents air or sea traffic, so that the only access to Gaza is by land through three crossings, two of which are under Israeli control.
 There is a commercial crossing at Kerem Shalom and a pedestrian one at Erez.
 There is also a pedestrian crossing between Egypt and Gaza, that is also used for limited commercial traffic.

 Israel lets food, goods back into Gaza as Egypt pushes truce, August 15, 2018 (Reuters)